An exhaustive typography master course that doubles as an interactive tool that will help you achieve flawless type on every design project.

 I created it assuming an understanding of basic typography terminology—I don’t waste time explaining the difference between a serif and a sans-serif typeface, for instance.
 It also assumes a basic understanding of the web (you should know what HTML and CSS are).
 That being said, my goal was to be 100% comprehensive and cover absolutely everything there is to know about typography, from beginner topics that everyone should already know, to advanced topics that I wasn’t aware of until I did the research to write this.

 Before creating this product, I had thought of myself as fairly knowledgeable on all things typography.
 However, after doing the research for this (reading and re-reading eight typography books and over two hundred online articles), I discovered that I really didn’t know as much about typography as I had previously thought.
 I’m confident that even the most hardcore type geeks will still learn quite a bit from this product.
 It includes extensive information that I have not seen written about anywhere else—tips that I’ve learned from analyzing type on Typewolf over last three years as well as lessons I’ve learned from my 15 years of experience as a professional designer.
 The Typeface Selection & Pairing section outlines a unique and innovative system for pairing typefaces that you won’t find in any book or online article.
+For what it’s worth, someone told me that they’ve read 10+ books on typography and still found it full of useful tips.

 Although many of the principles are timeless and can apply to any medium, the core focus is on designing for screens.